 The Oregon Department of Justice pays interns.

 The Chicago Transit Authority (CTA) pays interns $16/hr.
-I met with the CTA earlier this year and blogged about it so head to my blog post to learn more about what they are looking for in summer interns.
+I met with the CTA last year and blogged about it so head to my blog post to learn more about what they are looking for in summer interns.

 This list is not exhaustive.
-Other government and public interest opportunities pay as well although the vast majority do not.
+Other government and public interest opportunities pay as well.
+PSJD tracks these opportunities.

 An often overlooked source of summer funding is bar associations.
 Many cities, states, and even the ABA have summer funding resources available to law students.
 I already listed one example, the Massachusetts Bar Foundation’s stipend, above.
 Below are just a few additional examples of the many bar foundation stipends that are available.